 Monday, 1 June 2015

-Make the most of a bargain bag of Mangoes
+Make the most of a bag of Mangoes

 Mango & Apple Chutney

-Spotting a bag of over ripe mangoes this weekend on the market, I set about making Mango and Apple Chutney.
-It’s a favourite of mine and is adapted from one of Grandma’s easy Chutney recipes.
-These amounts make about 3 small jars.
-It’s certainly a ‘Waste not, want recipe’!
+Spotting a bag of over ripe mangoes on the market, I set about making Mango and Apple Chutney.
+It’s a recipe adapted from one of Grandma’s easy Chutney recipes.
+This amount make about 3 small jars.
+It's out of the ‘Waste not, want’ repertoire.

 2 apples (peeled, cored and chopped)